techidaily/site-facebook/source/_posts/online-outage-alert-all-big-social-apps-down.md

 ## Online Outage Alert: All Big Social Apps Down

 **Update:** Facebook, WhatsApp, and Instagram are all now back online, with Facebook having resolved the issue after several hours of downtime.
-In[a post on Facebook Engineering](https://engineering.fb.com/2021/10/04/networking-traffic/outage/) , the social networkexplained that the cause of the extended outage was "configuration changes on the backbone routers that coordinate network traffic between our data centers".
+In [a post on Facebook Engineering](https://engineering.fb.com/2021/10/04/networking-traffic/outage/) , the social networkexplained that the cause of the extended outage was "configuration changes on the backbone routers that coordinate network traffic between our data centers".
 This "had a cascading effect on the way our data centers communicate, bringing our services to a halt."

 **Original Story Follows...**